jshiv/virtual-spark-cluster/README.md

 $ vagrant up
 ```

-Go to the [Spark Manager web console](http://vm-cluster-node1:7077) to see the confgured cluster.
+Go to the [Spark Manager web console](http://vm-cluster-node1:8080) at http://vm-cluster-node1:8080 to see the confgured cluster.

 To start up a client in python and run jobs against your cluster(assuming you are runing python on [anaconda](https://www.continuum.io/downloads)).